-Additional seed treatment fungicides such as Dynasty CST, Trilex advanced, and Accelron, beyond the "base" treatment can significantly reduce the amount of seedling disease, increase stands, and potentially improve final yields where conditions are favorable for disease development.
+Additional seed treatment fungicides continue to be developed and made available by to our cotton growers.
+Historically, such seed treatments have included products like Dynasty CST, Trilex advanced, and Accelron; however "next generation products" will soon be available to protect the cottonseed beyond the "base" treatment.
+Such products have been shown to significantly reduce the amount of seedling disease, increase stands, and potentially improve final yields where conditions are favorable for disease development.
 However, significant outbreaks of seedling diseases are a sporadic problem.
 Because we cannot reliably predict which years will have greater amounts of seedling disease, growers can become justifiably frustrated when trying to determine the economic benefit of the additional fungicide.